 If you have a question about the permit process, please call the Building Department at 714-961-7120.

-Purpose of Permits
+Purpose Of Permits

-Permits allow the City of Yorba Linda to regulate construction and protect the public by reducing the potential hazards of unsafe construction.
+Permits allow the City of Yorba Linda to regulate the construction and protect the public by reducing the potential hazards of unsafe construction.
 They are designed to ensure that all construction in the City is safe and meets applicable code requirements.
 The Yorba Linda Municipal Code incorporates the California Building Standards Code with certain modifications related to specific climatic, geographic, or topographic conditions.

 Permits are required for the following: